 - Make your main meal a protein, grilled and ½ cup of rice or a salad

 - Eat eggs for dinner.
-Omelets filled with meats, cheese and tomatoes are great for dinner
+Omelets filled with meats, cheese and tomatoes can be great for dinner

 If you have diabetes or heart disease, your doctor should be consulted before any major change of diet.
-I know of people who have decreased their reliance on meds by simply changing their diet.
+Some individuals even experience a decrease in their reliance on medications by simply changing their diet.
 We all have the “free will” to make any kind of change we want.
 Our tools are right in our mind to make the changes needed to succeed in our goals.

-Walk.
-Working with weights is good to add bulk but the body needs to be fluid, so walk.
-At least 25 minutes a day is recommended.
-But give it what you can and build from your starting point.
-Just get out and move.
-Your clothes will start fitting better and you will have stamina you never knew existed.
+Give it what you can and build from your starting point.
+Just get out and move!
+Your clothes might start fitting better and you can have stamina you never knew existed.

 Treat yourself right and your body and mind will reward you.
-Make some healthy changes and stay away from fast food and microwave quick meals at all costs.
+Make some healthy changes and stay away from fast food and microwave quick meals.
 See what you can accomplish if you just put your mind to it.